 Photography Equipment and Accessories

-If you’ve followed our advice above by planning out the photos you’d like to take, you should have a better idea of if a smartphone camera can take care of the job you want.
-Do you want to feature a very active dance class?
+Nowadays, we’re all walking around with powerful cameras in our running shorts or yoga pants: smartphones.
+If you’ve followed our advice above by planning out the photos you’d like to take, you should also be able to gauge whether a smartphone camera will be able to produce the quality of images you want.
+Looking to feature a very active dance class?
 Your smartphone’s camera may not be able handle the motion.
 Are all of your photos going to be taken inside?
-You will need lighting.
+You'll need to think about lighting.

 Speaking of lighting…

 You’ll need it.
 Unless your gym or studio is full of rich, beautiful natural lighting for hours on end, you’re going to need some lights, or to at least employ some simple lighting techniques.

 - Lighting Technique 1: You can find some surprisingly reasonable lighting packages on Amazon.
 Just search “photography lighting” and you’ll see thousands of results.